 - Payment options

-Create a social media promotional strategy
+A social media promotional strategy

-Create a hashtag that is specific to your event and ask your followers and attendees to use the hashtag often.
+Create a hashtag specific to your event and ask your followers and attendees to use the hashtag often.
 You can offer free swag such as t-shirts, hats and VIP upgrades for posts with the most engagement.
-Or you can also run contests or drawings for the same prizes to generate interest in your virtual event.
+Or you can run contests or drawings for the same prizes to generate interest in your virtual event.

 Provide your speakers with a promotional packet that includes photos, videos and links that you would like them to promote.
-If you engaged the help of a digital marketer to create your landing page, they can also help you create this media package.
+If you engaged the help of a digital marketer to create your landing page, they can help you create this media package.